Murtala Muhammed International Airport: Other facilities

 The airport includes the headquarters of the Federal Airports Authority of Nigeria.
-It also houses the head office of the Nigerian Civil Aviation Authority, formerly just its Lagos office; and the head office of the Accident Investigation Bureau.
 The Lagos office of the Nigerian Civil Aviation Authority is located in Aviation House on the grounds of the airport.

 Arik Air's head office is in the Arik Air Aviation Center on the grounds of the airport.
 Aero Contractors has its head office in the Private Terminal of the Domestic Wing at Murtala Muhammed International Airport.

 At one time Nigeria Airways had its head office in Airways House on the airport property.
 Prior to its disestablishment Afrijet Airlines had its head office in the NAHCO Building on the grounds of the airport.

+Previously the airport housed the head offices of the Nigerian Civil Aviation Authority and the Accident Investigation Bureau..

 Statistics

 These data show the number of passengers movements into the airport, according to the Federal Airports Authority of Nigeria's Aviation Sector Summary Reports.